Boulder08/chunknorris/README.md

 **--downscale-scd**: Set this parameter to enable downscaling in the scene change detection script using the factor set by the parameter.
 Applies if --scd-method is 1, 3 or 5.
 Improves performance a lot without much effect on accuracy.
 - Example: --downscale-scd 2
 - Default: 4

+**--decode-method**: Selects between avs2yuv64 or ffmpeg as the application that loads the encoding script and pipes to aomenc.
+There should not be a difference between the two, but in case of any problems, it might be a good idea to change the decoder.
+- --decode-method 0 uses avs2yuv64
+- --decode-method 1 used ffmpeg
+- Example: --decode-method 0
+- Default: 1

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.